The SQL

 The true parsing is listed in 'Misses

-parse.
-The "Parse" value in TKPROF includes both hard and soft parses.
+hard parse.
+The "Parse" value in TKPROF includes both hard and

-Soft parse does not involve parsing the statement, it just hashes the
+soft parses.
+Soft parse does not involve parsing the statement, it

 The count of parses to executions should be as close to one as